NUKELOVER321/Event-Horizon-ES-Mod/README.md

 ## Credits, Copyrights, Documentation

-Specific information on credits and copyrights for this project can be found in [credits-copyright.txt](../master/credits-copyright.txt).
+Specific information on credits and copyrights for this project can be found in [credits-copyright.md](../master/credits-copyright.md).
-A list of all changes to the mod can be found in [changelog.txt](../master/changelog.txt).
+A list of all changes to the mod can be found in [changelog.md](../master/changelog.md).
 An unorganized list of information on various mod elements can be found in [documentation.txt](../master/documentation.txt).

 ## Licensing

-Most source files in Event-Horizon-ES-Mod are licensed under a Creative Commons Attribution Share-Alike 4.0 License.
-Exceptions to this statement can be found in [credits-copyright.txt](../master/credits-copyright.txt).
+Most source files in Event-Horizon-ES-Mod are licensed under a Creative Commons Attribution Share-Alike 4.0 License (see [LICENSE.md](../master/LICENSE.md)).
+Exceptions to this statement can be found in [credits-copyright.md](../master/credits-copyright.md).